Thank you, ‘blogosphere battlers’—you’re making a difference

 A good article to read about the (not creative) effects of evolution leading to genome decay is mutations-are-evolutions-end.2

 We should note, too, that it’s not only the atheists-versus-creation debates where creationist Christians are battling over truth, but also in the warring over the authenticity and readability of God’s Word as straightforward history.
-Here’s a sample contribution to the comments section of a Herald Sun (Melbourne, Australia) blog titled “Which Genesis story should Christians believe?”3 (which had sought to throw doubt on a straightforward reading of the Bible’s historical account of origins):
+There was an example in a blog and the comments of the Herald Sun (Melbourne, Australia) website titled “Which Genesis story should Christians believe?”3 (the blog had sought to throw doubt on a straightforward reading of the Bible’s historical account of origins):

 People who think there are contradictions with Genesis 1 and 2 should have a read of https://creation.com/genesis-contradictions.

 We hear from people submitting feedback to us that these online debates on the various internet blogs concerning origins are in fact influencing people’s lives for good.
 Sometimes it’s not just the information being presented that influences people positively but also the protagonists’ demeanour.
 Just as it was in the pre-online days when people attended events such as the infamous Ian Plimer versus Duane Gish debate in Australia in the 1980s [If this debate DVD is available then it will be visible in the right column of products within this article].
-CMI–Australia associate speaker Dr Mark Brunacci (already a Christian at the time but uncertain of his views on Genesis) testifies that it was his seeing the ferocity of the non-Christian side (where Dr Plimer devoted his time entirely to ad hominem vitriol, scorn and accusations rather than engage in any meaningful scientific or theological debate) that was the decisive factor in resolving the question for himself.
-As Mark recalls, “truly, the Emperor had no clothes”—there appeared to Dr Brunacci (a then recent medical graduate) to be no cogent scientific, evidence-based defense of the evolutionary position.4,5
+The ferocity of the non-Christian side (where Dr Plimer devoted his time entirely to ad hominem vitriol, scorn and accusations rather than engage in any meaningful scientific or theological debate) was a significant factor in the conversion to Christ of at least two attendees.4

 So the presence of creationist Christians on the internet is surely not just helping to strengthen their compatriots in battle such as Mario, but who-knows-how-many sideline observers of the fray, also.